bueler/mccarthy/projects/2016/symmrheo/README.md

 * Similarly, be able to derive the SIA evolution equation for the thickness, equation (26) in the notes.

-* Follow the derivation of the Halfar solution in Nye (2000) or van der Veen.
+* Follow and understand the derivation of the Halfar solution in Nye (2000) or van der Veen.

 * Fit the data for each Q (three different values) to the rN(t) curve from the similarity solution in Sayag & Worster (2013).
 Do you get the same n value(s) as they do?
+Which data do they fit to?

 * Generate the first part of your presentation early.
 I.e. slides stating the model, the parameters, the goals, and the analysis.
-(You have to do this anyway, and doing it early helps reveal good questions early; that is the goal!)
+In the initial draft, _make up_ the analysis; this exercise will help you understand what you want to do.  (_You have to build the presentation anyway, and doing it early helps reveal good questions early.
+Good questions are the goal!_)

 recipes